MicrosoftDocs/azure-dev-docs/articles/javascript/composable-cloud-contoso-real-estate.md

 ---
-title: Composable Cloud - Contoso Real Estate
+title: Composable Cloud
-description: Enterprise-grade Reference Architecture for JavaScript including a collection of best practices, architecture patterns, and functional components that can be used to build and deploy modern JavaScript applications to Azure. ms.topic: how-to ms.date: 05/22/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
+description: Enterprise-grade Reference Architecture for JavaScript including a collection of best practices, architecture patterns, and functional components that can be used to build and deploy modern JavaScript applications to Azure. ms.topic: how-to ms.date: 05/23/2023 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
 ---

-# Contoso Real Estate App: Enterprise-grade Reference Sample for Composable Architecture
+# Enterprise-grade Reference Sample for Composable Architecture

 This reference architecture contains the components for building enterprise-grade modern composable frontends (or micro-frontends) and cloud-native applications.
 It's a collection of best practices, architecture patterns, and functional components that can be used to build and deploy modern JavaScript applications to Azure.